YiWangPhD/StormOverlay/README.md

-0.2.1   - added support to use csv file or download from wiski directly 0.2.2   - added future climate, cleaned up main function 0.2.3	- added option to get results of all climates, added CG and Totem 0.2.4   - added zone 0 and zone 7 error messages
+0.2.1   - added support to use csv file or download from wiski directly 0.2.2   - added future climate, cleaned up main function 0.2.3	- added option to get results of all climates, added CG and Totem 0.2.4   - added zone 0 and zone 7 error messages, fixed bug when 48h or 72h index rain is none

 ****************************
 ***** Future work